 Inc. Magazine Reveals Annual List of America's Fastest-Growing Private Companies--the Inc. 5000

 NEW YORK, Aug.
-17, 2021 /PRNewswire/ -- Inc. magazine today revealed that MikMak is No. 439 on its annual Inc. 5000 list, the most prestigious ranking of the nation's fastest-growing private companies.
+18, 2021 /PRNewswire/ -- Inc. magazine today revealed that Firstleaf is No. 1020 on its annual Inc. 5000 list, the most prestigious ranking of the nation's fastest-growing private companies.
 The list represents a unique look at the most successful companies within the American economy's most dynamic segment—its independent small businesses.
 Intuit, Zappos, Under Armour, Microsoft, Patagonia, and many other well-known names gained their first national exposure as honorees on the Inc. 5000.

-"We are honored to be recognized for the second time by Inc. 5000 as one of the fastest-growing, privately held companies in the nation," said MikMak CEO and Founder Rachel Tipograph.
-"In three years, MikMak's revenue has grown 1114%.
-In the past year, we quadrupled our headcount, and raised a $10M Series A. This is a testament to our incredible team and brand partners which count on MikMak for the first-party consumer insights needed to build and accelerate their eCommerce presence."
+"We're honored to be selected by Inc. Magazine to join this impressive list of the fastest growing companies," said Firstleaf's Founder and Chief, Philip James.

+"This achievement is a testament to our team's dedication to our brand vision and to our customers.
+We look forward to continuing to grow as a customer-centric wine company, bringing the highest quality wines from around the world to our members' doors."

 Not only have the companies on the 2021 Inc. 5000 been very competitive within their markets, but this year's list also proved especially resilient and flexible given 2020's unprecedented challenges.
 Among the 5,000, the average median three-year growth rate soared to 543 percent, and median revenue reached $11.1 million.
 Together, those companies added more than 610,000 jobs over the past three years.

 Complete results of the Inc. 5000, including company profiles and an interactive database that can be sorted by industry, region, and other criteria, can be found at www.inc.com/inc5000.
-The top 500 companies are featured in the September issue of Inc., which will be available on newsstands on August 20.
+The top 500 companies are featured in the September issue of Inc., which will be available on newsstands.

 "The 2021 Inc. 5000 list feels like one of the most important rosters of companies ever compiled," says Scott Omelianuk, editor-in-chief of Inc. "Building one of the fastest-growing companies in America in any year is a remarkable achievement.
 Building one in the crisis we've lived through is just plain amazing.
 This kind of accomplishment comes with hard work, smart pivots, great leadership, and the help of a whole lot of people."